Lost-Outpost/outlander/README.md

 # Configuration

-If you wish to further customize by changing the ENB preset, adding in creation club content, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.
+If you wish to further customize by changing the ENB preset, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.

 # Issues